lorrli274/next/courses/community/Mozilla/Express Web Framework/5- Activates/Author list page and Genre list page challenge/05-Genre List Page—Challenge.md

-In this section you should implement your own genre list page.
+In this step you should implement your own genre list page.
 The page should display a list of all genres in the database, with each genre linked to its associated detail page.
 A screenshot of the expected result is shown below.

 ![](https://storage.googleapis.com/codevolve-assets/internal/courses/Mozilla/LocalLibary_Express_Genre_List.png)